kkzvlad/uaro-docs/docs/Horror-Toy-Factory.md

     — Don’t lose hope—it’s a toy factory!
 It can’t be that bad… right?

+1. After the introduction, speak to the Myst Case NPC to transform into a Red Cookie.
+You must remain in this form while exploring.
+Avoid interacting with other NPCs aside from the transformation Myst Case unless you are properly transformed—doing so while untransformed will trigger multiple Nightmare Cruisers to spawn.
+There are several Myst Case NPCs positioned around the corners of the room.
+Be sure to speak to one before your transformation expires to maintain your form.

+2. Defeat Vicious Cookies and Evil Dwelling Boxes scattered throughout the area.
+Once enough enemies are eliminated, an announcement will signal completion, and any remaining monsters will disappear.

+3. Next, move to the northwest section of the room and interact with the Green Cookie NPC.
+You must be in the Red Cookie form to proceed.
+If you are not transformed, the NPC will temporarily vanish before reappearing and will not respond to you until you regain the Red Cookie form.

+4. After completing the dialogue, locate the new Myst Case NPC to transform into a Myst Case.
+You must be in this form to advance to the next area.
+5. Finally, enter the portal to the right of the Green Cookie to progress to the next phase.

 ### Factory Area No.2

 ??? note "Storyline, click to expand"